GowthamSenthilKumarGSK/Thyroid-Prediction-Model/README.md

 - **ROC Curve & AUC Score**: The model's performance is evaluated using the ROC curve and the AUC score.
 - **Feature Importance**: The importance of different features in predicting thyroid disorders is determined.
 - **Visualization**: Various visualizations, including ROC curves and feature importance charts, are included for better understanding of the model and results.
-- **Streamlit Web Application**: A Streamlit-based web application is created to allow for easy user interaction, providing a UI to input data and get predictions.

 ## Project Structure